SwissAdemar/codecademy-ravenous/README.md

 ## Links

-Check it out yourself [here](https://swissademar.github.io/codecademy-ravenous) Unfortunately to use this app, the user must get temporary access to the CORS demo.
+Check it out yourself [here](https://swissademar.github.io/codecademy-ravenous).
+Unfortunately to use this app, the user must get temporary access to the CORS demo.
-I can be done through [this](https://cors-anywhere.herokuapp.com/corsdemo) website.
+It can be done through [this](https://cors-anywhere.herokuapp.com/corsdemo) website.